RapidFireAI/Articles/HuggingFace-Cookbooks/rapidfire-sft-multiconfig-training.md

 )
 ```

-> **What is `num_chunks`?** RapidFire AI splits your dataset into chunks and trains all runs on each chunk before moving to the next.
+> **What is `num_chunks`?** RapidFire AI splits your dataset into chunks and trains all runs on each chunk before moving to the next; this training pattern is called **chunk-based scheduling**.
 This enables early comparison—after chunk 1 completes, you can already see which runs are performing better, instead of waiting for full training.
 Use 4-8 chunks for most experiments.

 ```
 🚀 Starting RapidFire AI training...